Continuation-of-Ashford/ashford-docs/character_creation/prestige_leveling.md

 ### Spiritual Ascension
 At 24th level, whenever you make a Death Saving Throw, you can treat a d20 roll of 9 or lower as a 10.

 While you are at 0hp or dead, you control an ethereal projection of that appears above your body.
 This projection can perceive it's surroundings and speak as though you where conscious, allowing it to attempt certain Ability checks, but it cannot interact with it's surroundings in any physical way.

-### Ascended Mastery
-At 25th level, the projection created by Spiritual Ascension can now summon and use your Items of Spiritual Essence and make unarmed attacks as if you were conscious.
+The projection created by Spiritual Ascension can now summon and use your, Items of Spiritual Essence and make unarmed attacks as if you were conscious.

+### Spiritual Displacement
+At 25th level, as an action you can make an special unarmed strike against a creature, if this hits the target must make a Charisma Saving throw vs 8 + your proficiency bonus + your charisma modifier, on a failed save the target is pushed 50ft away from you and thrown into the border Ethereal, but it leaves behind an incapacitated and prone copy of its form.
+Attacks and spells that hit the body, also hit the creature in the Ethereal plane, items cannot be taken off the body.

+While within the border Ethereal the target can see into the plane it was thrown out of, it can only move its speed, use the Dash Action, and if it is in the space the body is in, reenter the body as an Action.
+When it reenters the body, all of these effects end.

 ____